-- The first word of a story cannot be written until ALL interviews are finished.
+- The first word of a story should not be written until interviews are finished.
 (This doesn't mean you can't go back for clarification.) - If a writer uses every quote from an interview, he/she did not do a thorough interview, which results in a weak story. - Record all interviews.
 Audio recordings and written transcripts of all interviews must be saved to Google Drive with photos and other documents for each spread. - All quotes are accurate and real.
-The use of Al or any other digital technology to formulate a quote without explicit permission will result in severe consequences or expulsion from the program.
+The use of AI or any other digital technology to formulate a quote without explicit permission will result in severe consequences or expulsion from the program. - Don't go for interviews in English or TCC classes unless with teacher permission - Don't count on someone else to do your interviews.